philterd/philter/docs/docs/login_security.md

 Failed and blocked logins are visible in the [audit log](auditing.md).

-> The lockout counter is stored in Philter's cache.
-When a [Valkey/Redis cache](caching.md) is configured, the count is shared across all Philter instances, so the lockout is enforced consistently behind a load balancer.
-With the default in-memory cache, the count is per instance.
+> **The lockout counter is stored in Philter's cache, so a shared cache is required behind a load balancer.** When a [Valkey/Redis cache](caching.md) is configured, the count is shared across all Philter instances and the lockout is enforced consistently.
+With the default in-memory cache the count is **per instance**, which means in a multi-instance deployment an attacker can evade the lockout entirely by spreading failed logins across instances — each instance only ever sees a fraction of the attempts.
+Always set `CACHE_HOSTNAME` when running more than one instance.

 ## See also